Zitrax/nose-dep/README.md

 as long as possible.
 Optimally each test should be able to run in isolation.

 However there might be rare cases or special circumstances where one would want this.
-For example very slow integration tests where redoing what test A did just to run test B would simply be too costly.
+For example if having very slow integration tests where redoing what test A did just to run test B would simply be too costly.
 Or temporarily while testing or debugging.
 It's also possible that one wants some test to run first as 'smoke tests' such that the rest can be skipped if those tests fail.